-- Students are expected to arrive to class and/or clinical site meetings on time, appropriately attired, wearing SMU nametag, and adequately prepared. - Students are expected to maintain professional communication with staff, faculty, and peers at all times. - Online students are expected to participate on time in Discussion Boards and other assigned activities.
+- Students are expected to maintain professional communication with staff, faculty, and peers at all times. - Online students are expected to participate on time in Discussion Boards and other assigned activities.

 For Theory Courses

 - It is the student's responsibility to be familiar with all course requirements. - Students are expected to be attentive to classroom activities and NOT spend time on personal email or other unrelated activities while class is in session.